Kapil Sharma On His Newborn: Feeling Blessed; This Is The Best Day Of My Life

 ‘We Can’t Thank God Enough For Our Beautiful Angel’

 The Kapil Sharma Show's host also told BT that he and Ginni always wanted a girl.
-He added that he hasn't slept in two days and is suffering from cold and cough.
+He added that he hasn't slept in two days and is suffering from a cold and cough.
 The comedian told BT, "I am ecstatic.
 I haven't slept in two days.
 I am suffering from a bad cold and cough.
 So, I am not even sure whether I can hold my baby.
 The feeling is beyond words.
 Ginni and I always wanted a girl and we are happy that we've been blessed with one.
 We can't thank God enough for our beautiful angel."

 Fans & Celebs Congratulate The Couple

 As soon as Kapil announced the arrival of the baby, his friends, fans and celebrities from the entertainment industry wished the couple.
-Kiku Sharda, Hina Khan, Sunil Grover, Rakul Preet and others congratulated the couple.
+Kiku Sharda, Hina Khan, Sunil Grover, Rakul Preet and others congratulated new parents.
 Here are a few other celebrities who wished the actor!

 Raj Nayak, Ali Asgar & Others Congratulate